phreeza/manuscript_axon_potentials/doc/manuscript.md

 show such a reversal, but rather shows a steady increase in phase with depth.](../figs/fig_4.pdf){#fig:barnowl}

-*Mechanism underlying the observed properties I.* We begin by looking at the response of a single axon tree to a single spike at various locations along the tree, as shown in Figure 4.
-This can already give us a rough idea about the origin of the observed polarity reversal.

-The extracellular response at a recording location along a continuation of the axon, i.e.\ not close to a bifurcation or termination, is triphasic (blue trace in Figure 4B).
-It has been noted that this shape is approximated by the second derivative of the membrane voltage: the first positive peak is the initial bend to the rising flank of the action potential, the main dip corresponds to the high curvature at the peak of the action potential, and the final, positive peak corresponds to the bend from hyperpolarization to recovery.

-The potential near a bifurcation (red trace in Figure 4B) has a more biphasic shape.
-There is a small initial peak, but the response is dominated by the second, negative and the third, positive peak.
-This can be understood by comparing the shape to the previous example along a non-bifurcating axon: The initial shape resembles the non-bifurcating case, because the action potential is still mainly within the segments before the bifurcation.
-As the action potential passes the bifurcation, there are now two instances of the action potential, and the second and third peak are doubled in size, leading to the more biphasic response.

-The same reasoning can be applied to the case of the biphasic response at a termination (green trace in Figure 4B): here there is an approaching action potential, leading to an initial positive peak, but as the termination is reached, the current flow ceases, and there is only a reduced second peak, and the third peak, associated with the action potential moving away from the recording location, disappears completely.

-A notable point here is that the potential at the bifurcation and termination are similar in shape, but opposite in polarity.
-This resembles the observed polarity reversal.
-It is thus not hard to imagine that this effect is caused by the response being dominated by bifurcations in the early part of NL where the axons branch out, and then by terminations in the later part, where terminations are more prevalent, with the two canceling out in the middle.
-We will test this intuition in the following by examining the properties of a full bundle of axons in a simplified analytical model.
 <!--
 ![The dipolar behaviour can be understood by examining individual action potentials on a single axon tree.
 Comparing the low frequency owl data (**A**)